Before you think about setting a Stop Loss order, you need to be aware of the drawbacks.

-At first, it may seem like the perfect tool to help you avoid heavy losses or to lock in gains.
-However, there are a number of scenarios where a Stop Loss order can bite you in the ass.
+At first, it may seem like the perfect tool to help you avoid heavy losses or lock in gains.
+However, there are a number of scenarios where a Stop Loss order can punish you.

 The Gap Down.

 If a stock price gaps down overnight and it falls beneath the value of your Stop Loss, your shares will sell at the opening price.

-You have shares in Facebook and the stock price is at $190 USD.
-You believe in the future of the company and your personal prediction is that it will hit $250 dollars within 12 months.
-You bought those shares when the stock price was at $175, so you’re currently up $15 dollars per share.
-Things are going pretty well.
+You’ve done your research and you believe in the future of the company.
+Your personal prediction is that it will hit $250 within 12 months.
+You bought those shares when the stock price was at $175, so you’re currently up $15 per share.

-Unfortunately for you, Facebook CEO Mark Zuckerberg has a big mouth.
-After the markets have closed, he tells a tech interviewer that the company may lessen the amount of advertisements that are displayed to users.
-He doesn’t state that they have immediate plans to do this or anything – he is just saying that it may happen in the future if user engagement falls.
+After the market closes, he tells an interviewer that the company might reduce the number of advertisements that are shown to users.
+Zuckerberg doesn’t state that they have immediate plans to do this or anything.
+He is just saying that it could happen in the future if user engagement falls.

-As I’m sure you’re aware, a reduction in advertisements will almost certainly lead to a reduction in revenue, which will affect Facebook’s profit margins.
-This spooks the hell out of current investors – many of which have access to After Hours and Pre-Market trading.
-Upon hearing the news, they sell like their shares like there is no tomorrow and the stock price crashes to $172 in After Hours trading.
+These comments spook investors, many of whom have access to After Hours and Pre-Market trading.
+Upon hearing the news, they sell their shares like there is no tomorrow, and the stock price crashes to $172 in After Hours trading.

-Meanwhile, you’re too busy painting your bathroom walls a new shade of pink or you’re off on holiday in Cancun drinking shots of tequila with your buddies.
+Meanwhile, you’re busy painting your bathroom walls a new shade of pink or you’re on vacation in Cancun drinking shots of tequila with your buddies.

 But wait, it gets worse.

-As it turns out, investors are emotional creatures and they can sometimes overreact to news stories.
+As it turns out, investors are emotional creatures who can sometimes overreact to news stories.
 Eventually, Zuckerberg clarifies that his comments were taken out of context and the stock price immediately starts to rebound.

 Certain stocks are more volatile than others.
 They can swing up and down by more than 5% in a single day.
 The share price may fall 7% and bounce off support levels before heading right back up to reach a new all-time high.

-If the share price of a company is at $55 per share and that company is known to trade between $42 and $62, then setting your Stop Loss order at $52 may lead to a quick loss.
+If the share price of a company is at $55 per share and that company is known to trade between $42 and $62, then setting your Stop Loss at $52 may lead to a quick loss.